 Dr. Narveen Jandu

 Dr. Narveen Jandu is an assistant professor in the department of biology/toxicology at Ashland University.
-She teaches course in cell biology, human biology and microbiology.
+She teaches courses in cell biology, human biology and microbiology.
 Her research focuses on defining the pathogenic mechanisms of gastrointestinal pathogens and the survival of these microbes in the environment.
 Prior to joining Ashland University, Dr. Jandu was part of the Curriculum Fellows Program at Harvard Medical School, where she participated in both research and teaching activities.
 Dr. Jandu received her Ph.D. from the Institute of Medical Science at the University of Toronto in 2008.
-She earned her Bachelor of Science in Biology with Honors from Wilfrid Laurier University (2002) and a Master of Science degree from the Faculty of Medical Science at McMaster University (2004).
+She earned her Bachelor of Science in biology with honors from Wilfrid Laurier University (2002) and a Master of Science degree from the Faculty of Medical Science at McMaster University (2004).